By Bailey Robbins

 Located off South Church Street on Veteran’s Parkway, the park, which is better known for its ball fields, picnic areas, playgrounds, horseshoe pits, disc golf course, tetherball and volleyball court, also has a tranquil, unique side.

 Beyond a wall of trees, a remaining 300 acres provides an area for those looking for a breath of fresh air and a bit more space.
 With nearly seven miles of paved and unpaved hiking trails, a dozen campsites and the Wilderness Station that organizes both nature-based and adventure-based activities, quiet-seekers have found a match.
+There are so many activities that can be had out in the wilderness including everything from hiking to fishing.
+Fans of fishing may want to consider heading over to the Catch and Fillet website to get the latest advice, tips, and guidance on this very popular outdoor pastime.

 “We still get a ton of people coming in here saying, ‘Oh, I had lived in Murfreesboro all my life and had no idea this was back here.’
 And, we’ve heard that all along,” said Rachel Singer, the program coordinator of the Wilderness Station.
 “At the beginning you were expected to hear that, but now, being 14 years into this, and we still hear that.
 So, it’s really neat when people first discover us, and they come back for more.”